 If you don’t mind spending more and want the best, the Philips is definitely for you.
-If your budget says no way to Philips, we think the very reasonably priced Cosori and Ninja both deserve a close look.
-For a bargain model, if you’re okay with the limited warranty on the GoWISE, it will give you huge capacity at a very low price.
+If your budget says no way to Philips, I think the very reasonably priced Cosori deserves a close look.
+For a bargain model, you’ll have to weigh the pros and cons of the others in the above chart.

 One thing for certain is that if you’re brand new to air fryers you should invest in a good cookbook.
 Air frying isn’t difficult, but it is different.
 You’ll be a lot happier with your new appliance if you have some good recipes designed to work in air fryers.

 Naturally, my top cookbook recommendation is The Air Fryer Bible: More Than 200 Healthier Recipes for Your Favorite Foods, co-authored by yours truly.
 If you’re vegan or interested in egg-free or dairy-free cooking, check out The Complete Vegan Air Fryer Cookbook: 150 Plant-Based Recipes for Your Favorite Foods.